Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Conformally flat solutions

 Now we study the conformally flat configurations defined by (\ref{conformallyflat}) in the kinetic-conformal theory.

 Since the Eq.~(\ref{dotg}) and the constraint (\ref{piceroconstraint}) remain the same in both theories, we obtain the same two results of the anisotropic conformal theory:

 and

 Again, Eqs.~(\ref{dotn}) and (\ref{mudotomegakc}) fix the Lagrange multipliers in terms of time derivatives of $N$ and $\Omega$.
-Following the same lines of the anisotropic conformal theory, we have that the Hamiltonian constraint (\ref{hamiltonianconstraintgeneral}) and the equation of motion (\ref{dotpi}) imply
+Following the same lines of the anisotropic conformal theory, we find that the Hamiltonian constraint (\ref{hamiltonianconstraintgeneral}) and the equation of motion (\ref{dotpi}) imply

 for these configurations.
-Therefore, we have that also in the kinetic-conformal theory the conformally flat configurations (\ref{conformallyflat}) are critical points of the potential.
+Therefore, we halso find that in the kinetic-conformal theory the conformally flat configurations (\ref{conformallyflat}) are critical points of the potential.
 Constraint $\mathcal{C}$, given in (\ref{cconstraint}), implies $\mathcal{W}=0$, but this is already implied by $\mathcal{W}^{ij}=0$, therefore constraint $\mathcal{C}$ imposes no further conditions on the conformally flat configurations.
 The constraints (\ref{piceroconstraint}) and (\ref{momentumconstraint}) are again automatically solved.
-As in the case of the anisotropic conformal theory, the remainning conditions are the conditions (\ref{criticalpointkc}) of criticality of the potential on the variables $\Omega$ and $N$.
+As in the case of the anisotropic conformal theory, the remaining conditions are the conditions (\ref{criticalpointkc}) of criticality of the potential on the variables $\Omega$ and $N$.